Promise Keepers

 Promise Keepers is an Evangelical Christian parachurch organization for men.
-It originated in the United States, but independent branches have also been established in Canada and New Zealand.

-Promise Keepers describes its goal as "to bring about revival through a global movement that calls men back to courageous, bold, leadership.
-We will be the spark that calls men back to God’s Word, sharing their faith and caring for the poor and oppressed throughout the world."

-Promise Keepers is a non-profit organization, not affiliated with any Christian church or denomination.
 It opposes same-sex marriage, and champions chastity and marital fidelity and the man as being head of the household.

+Promise Keepers originated in the United States, but independent branches have also been established in Canada and New Zealand.
+It is a non-profit organization, not affiliated with any Christian church or denomination.
 Its most widely publicized events tend to be mass rallies held at football stadiums and similar venues.

 History

 Promise Keepers was founded in 1990 by Bill McCartney, then the head football coach at the University of Colorado Boulder.
 The organization was incorporated as a nonprofit in the state of Colorado on December 3, 1990.

 What Makes a Man?, Promise Keepers' first hardbound book written for the organization, was published by The Navigators' Navpress publishing arm in 1992 for its first Folsom Field gathering in June of that year.
 James Dobson had McCartney on his Focus on the Family nationwide radio program that same month.
 McCartney resigned his coaching position in 1994 in order to focus his attention on the organization.

-Promise Keepers' most notable event was its Stand in the Gap: A Sacred Assembly of Men open-air gathering at the National Mall in Washington, D.C. on October 4, 1997.
+Promise Keepers' most notable event was its Stand in the Gap: A Sacred Assembly of Men open-air gathering at the National Mall in Washington, D.C., on October 4, 1997.
 C-SPAN carried the event live in its entirety.
 Attendance figures vary but have been estimated to be between 600,000 and 800,000.
-This was probably its peak, with the organisation halving its office staff four months later due to financial problems and the admission fee of $60 for regional rallies dropped in a number of regions.
+This was probably its peak, with the organization halving its office staff four months later due to financial problems and the admission fee of $60 for regional rallies dropped in a number of regions.
 Rally attendance and finances continued to suffer and a planned millennial march to take part at the capital of every state was cancelled.

 Promise Keepers has at the same time extended its organization outside the United States, setting up Promise Keepers International which holds "Summit Meetings" in at least seven languages and has set up chapters in other countries.

 McCartney resigned as president on October 1, 2003, after a personal leave of absence to take care of his ailing wife, who had a severe respiratory illness.

 In April 2018, Promise Keepers announced that the appointment of a new chairman of the board, Ken Harrison.
 Harrison is also CEO of WaterStone Foundation, a Christian donor-advised fund.
 He is a former police officer with the Los Angeles Police Department.